Telerivet/telerivet-node-client/README.md

 - control automated services
 - much more

-All API methods are fully documented in the comments of the JS source files;
-to learn what functionality is available, start with lib/telerivet.js, lib/telerivet/project.js, and lib/telerivet/apicursor.js .
+All API methods are fully documented at https://telerivet.com/api/rest/node , as well as in the comments of the JS source files.
+To learn what functionality is available, start with lib/{telerivet.js,project.js,apicursor.js}.

 System Requirements
 -------------------